 Low cost sensor calibration and assessment pose a great challenge for data quality objectives.
-We follow this sensor calibration procedure for the iScape sensor solution, which can be split into three stages:
+We follow this sensor calibration procedure, which can be split into three stages:

 Behaviour assesment: in laboratory conditions, serving as base testing for assessing general sensor behaviour.

 Characterisation: also in laboratory conditions, assess generic sensor parameters as sensitivity, zero and span.